Once again we diverge from our primary interest of football to

 Wright, Harry’s brother are listed on the roster and are likely also in the photos, however not being

-baseball researchers per se, we would have challenges making definitive identifications.
+baseball researchers per se, we would have difficulty making a definitive identification of George Wright.

 These photos appear to be taken off Essex Street in Salem, in back of a rooming